• Skip to main content

 What does it work for?
 Diarrhea

-If you do decide to use this in your dogs, make sure to give no more than one or two doses before taking your dog to the veterinarian.
+If you do decide to give Pepto Bismol to your dog as an anti-diarrhea medication, make sure to give no more than one or two doses before taking your dog to the veterinarian.

 Dogs with bleeding disorders or dogs that are pregnant or nursing should not take this medication.